5.1 Thesis plan

 2 Knowledge base of the thesis (choose the title according to your content)

-• Tell the reader the perspective being adopted in the thesis, what concepts you intend to use to examine the phenomenon or problem, and why these choices are appropriate.
+• Tell the reader the perspective of the thesis, define the central concepts of the phenomenon, and why these are appropriate.

-• Referring to research or other evidence-based data, justify the key concepts, limits and perspectives of the thesis.
+• Refer to previous research or other evidence-based data, justify the key concepts, limits and perspectives of the thesis.

 3 Objectives of development work or research and development or research tasks